 Then I remembe...
 Read more

 April 2014- Propellers take a beating.
 During operations that range from the instant takeoff power is cranked on to power-off stalls and descents, blades continually flex due to changes in aerodynamic loading.
 Props endure years of light damage due to rock, ice and rain impacts.

-In spite of being within degrees...
+In spite of being within degrees of separation ...
 Read more

 If you’ve never thought that your propeller will need an overhaul, think again.

 Without a doubt they’re the hardest working, most underappreciated part of your airplane.
 I’m of course talking about your propeller.